Luxury Family Ski Holiday: 6 Resorts Where Comfort Meets the Slopes

 Is a catered chalet worth the cost for a family?

 For groups of eight or more, catered chalets typically represent better value than eating out for every meal at altitude — restaurant bills in resorts like Courchevel or Verbier add up quickly.
 A private chef handles breakfast and a multi-course dinner, leaving lunch as the only meal to arrange on the mountain.
-Across our six featured resorts, 269 catered or flexible-service properties mean there's genuine choice at various price points.

 When is the best time to book a luxury family ski holiday?